CSA-OCP-GER/azure-serverless-bootcamp/Module 4 - Logic Apps/readme.md

   "email": "hello@contoso.com"
 }
 ```

 ![Parse Json Schema](./images/parse-json-schema.jpg)
 1. After the definition of the schema, please create a new step.
 To get information out of the Cosmos DB.
 2. Search for `Cosmos Db` and add `Get a document` action, you will first need to create a connection to it.
 3. Select `icecream` as **Database ID**, `products` as **Collection ID**, and select `itemOrdered` token as input to **DocumentId**.
-4. Next, add a new action from either Outlook 365 or Outlook.com, depending on the type of account you have.
-The name of the action is **Send email with options**.
-5. Add another `Parse JSON` action, this time, use the `Body` output from `Get a document` action as input to **Content**, and use the following sample to generate schema.
+4. Add another `Parse JSON` action, this time, use the `Body` output from `Get a document` action as input to **Content**, and use the following sample to generate schema

 ```json
 {
   "id": "1",